A couple of years back, a one-of-a-kind penthouse with a playful backstory was briefly offered for sale, giving us a peek inside the famous residence.

 But given the Barbie frenzy of the past couple of months, that’s seen the iconic doll take over the world thanks to Greta Gerwig’s Barbie movie, we wouldn’t be all that surprised to see it pop back up on the market.

 Current owner Nicole Sassaman, a well-known real-estate flipper, designer, and television host, bought the condo directly from Barbara (Barbie) Segal, who inherited it from her parents, Mattel owners Ruth and Elliot Handler.

-The Handlers, who created one of the most popular toys of all time, named their now-infamous dolls after their two children, both of which grew up in this apartment: Barbara / Barbie and Kenneth / Ken.
+The Handlers, who created one of the most popular toys of all time, named the now-famous dolls after their two children, who both grew up in the apartment: Barbara / Barbie and Kenneth / Ken.